Ender-Development/Alchemistry/README.md

 - rewrote the config system to allow editing the config in-game
 - added a config option that allows Fission and Fusion Reactors multiblocks to share their respective casings
 - fixed custom compounds and elements not being translatable
+- backported reactor and machine textures from the modern version of the mod
+- added fission and fusion glass to decorate the reactors
+- reactor cores now emit a small amount of light

 ## License